jsiegenthaler/hueget/README.md

 I needed GET, so I made a simple API to translate from GET to PUT.

 # Installing gethue
-To see the help file, start **gethue** without any arguments as follows:
+To see the help text, start **gethue** without any arguments as follows:
 ```
 node gethue
 ```